Category Archives: EviOTP NFC HSM Technology

 PassCypher offers a real-time entropy state bar based on Shannon’s mathematical function and a passphrase generator.
 It also includes various features such as checking if your password has been compromised in a data breach, generating personalized password and segmented key labels, and fetching login credentials and cloud keys.

-The Strongbox function provides automatic anti-phishing protection by verifying the URL before authorizing auto-filling login fields.
+The Authenticator Sandbox function provides automatic anti-phishing protection by verifying the URL before authorizing auto-filling login fields.
 It leverages EviCore NFC HSM technology to store the URL during the first automatic login to a favorite site.
 Upon subsequent logins, PassCypher checks if the URL matches the auto-login request, ensuring seamless and secure authentication.

 Segmented Key Generator